arbor/django-postgresql-netfields/README.rst

 heavily on ORM internals supporting multiple versions is especially tricky.
 The ``netaddr`` module is used for the same reasons.

+Usage of the IP4RField requires the ``ip4r`` extension be added to postgres.

 Getting started
 ---------------